Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 The traps for this method can be the number of words in your word pool and the randomness they're picked with.
 I recommend using a random work generator for this method.
 You should also consider capitalisation, spaces and special characters and whether you'll work these in for when you're forced to use them.

-An additional piece of advice on this is that three words can be used with memory techniques, like making a picture of your passphrase, to make it more meorable.
-I generated three randowm words online -
+An additional piece of advice on this is that three words can be used with memory techniques, like making a picture of your passphrase, to make it more memorable.
+I generated three random words online -

-*lion fuel bland*
+*lions fuel bland*

-To help me remember this phrase, I could imagine a lion drinking fuel and finding the whole thing a bit bland. **If it's stupid but it works, it's not stupid.**
+To help me remember this phrase, I could imagine lions drinking fuel and finding the whole thing a bit bland. **If it's stupid but it works, it's not stupid.**

 ## Three Words +

 If you want something more secure than the three words approach, you may consider a longer passphrase; this is similar to the three words approach, but can be extended to use a greater number of random words, with filler words between if you like.
-An example would be, five randowm words - lion fuel bland cluster crazy - which could be turned into a complex sentence, like -
+An example would be, five random words - lion fuel bland cluster crazy - which could be turned into a complex sentence, like -

 **lions fuel up a bland cluster of 6 crafty corvettes.**